Process Documentation Examples + How-to Guide

 • A list of the parts or features you're working with.

-• Each step written in order.
+• Each step in order.

 • Accompanying visuals like screenshots or illustrations.

-When to use this process documentation example
+When to use this process document

 Step-by-step guides are critical for sharing internal and external process flows in order.
 They're especially useful in education, technical support and training.